 Poliomyelitis (polio) is a highly infectious viral disease that primarily affects children 5 years of age and under.
 There are 3 strains of wild poliovirus (type 1, type 2, and type 3).

-As of 2020, wild poliovirus type 1 is still found in two countries: Pakistan and Afghanistan.
+As of 2020, wild poliovirus type 1 is still found in Pakistan and Afghanistan.

-Polio is transmitted person-to-person, mainly through the fecal-oral route or, less frequently by consuming contaminated food or water.
+Polio is transmitted person-to-person, mainly through the fecal-oral route or, less frequently, by consuming contaminated food or water.
 The virus multiplies in the intestine, from where it can invade the nervous system and cause paralysis.
-Initial symptoms are fever, fatigue, headache, vomiting, and stiffness in the neck and pain in the limbs.
+Initial symptoms are fever, fatigue, headache, vomiting, stiffness in the limbs' neck, and pain.

 One in 200 infections leads to irreversible paralysis (usually in the legs).
 Among those paralyzed, 5% to 10% die when their breathing muscles become immobilized, says Sanofi.

 In the USA, all infants and children should receive 4 doses of IPV at ages 2, 4, 6–18 months, and 4–6 years.
 The first dose may be given as early as 6 weeks of age.
 The final dose should be administered at 4 years of age or older, regardless of the number of previous doses, and should be given 6 months or more after the previous dose.
 A fourth dose in the routine IPV series is unnecessary if the third dose was given at 4 years of age or older and 6 months or more after the previous dose.

 Note: This content has been aggregated from the CDC, WHO, pharmaceutical vaccine producers, and the PrecisionVaccinations news network and has been reviewed by healthcare providers, such as Dr. Bob Carlson.